NFL addresses Antonio Brown helmet controversy without mentioning star's name

 The NFL on Monday addressed the helmet controversy involving Oakland Raiders star Antonio Brown without mentioning the wide receiver’s name.

-Brown reportedly has threatened to quit football if he is not allowed to wear his old helmet.
-Brown has worn the same type of helmet for 10 years and, according to ESPN, wants to keep it that way instead of using a newer model helmet mandated by the league.
+Brown reportedly has threatened to quit football if he is not allowed to wear his preferred helmet, which he has worn for 10 years.
+According to ESPN, he refuses to use a newer model helmet mandated by the league.

 CLICK HERE FOR MORE SPORTS COVERAGE